jenilChristo/LinearRegression_BikeSharingProblem/README.md

 - To identify the driving factors that increase the demand
 - To model the demand for shared bikes and use it to make approprite business decisions to solve the revenue issue
 - The forecasting model should predict the demand accurately and this information can be leveraged by the company to meet the future demand spike.
+- Achieve model accuracy the best posible and take care of multicollinearity
+- Validate all the assumptions of multiple linear regression